Showing posts with label event venues. Show all posts

 Out of a need to meet with clients in a more comfortable setting that showcases their craft, owners Nathan and Christina, along with their daughter, Jessica, created the Garden.

-He spoke with such passion and spoke so highly of his wife and daughter and their role in the success of their family-owned business.
+Nathan spoke so highly of his wife and daughter and their role in the success of their family-owned business.

 Peace, Love, & Kindness,